Zhejiang Expressway Co Ld - Overseas Regulatory Announcement

 This announcement is made pursuant to Rule 13.10B of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited.

-The announcement in relation to obtaining approval for amending the important provision to the Articles of Association of Zheshang Securities Co., Ltd. ("Zheshang Securities"), a subsidiary of the Company, is published by Zheshang Securities on the website of the Shanghai Stock Exchange.
+The announcement in relation to the resolutions passed on twenty-sixth meeting of the second term of the board of directors of Zheshang Securities Co., Ltd. ("Zheshang Securities"), a subsidiary of the Company, is published by Zheshang Securities on the website of the Shanghai Stock Exchange.

 On behalf of the Board